citp/privacy-policy-historical/f/fi/fin/findlaw.com.md

-> *The following text is extracted and transformed from the findlaw.com privacy policy that was archived on 2015-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627095317id_/http%3A//company.findlaw.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the findlaw.com privacy policy that was archived on 2015-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151224015731id_/http%3A//company.findlaw.com/privacy.html) for the most accurate reproduction.*

 # FindLaw's Privacy Policy - FindLaw

 **Scope
-**Your privacy is important to FindLaw, a Thomson Reuters business, and we go to great lengths to protect it.
+**Your privacy is important to FindLaw, part of Thomson Reuters, and we go to great lengths to protect it.
 This Privacy Statement applies to the online collection of personal information via websites operated by FindLaw and its worldwide affiliated companies and subsidiaries.
 This Statement does not apply to information collected in any other way, including offline.

 This website may contain links to sites and services maintained by others.
 This Privacy Statement does not reflect the privacy practices of those sites or services.